hephaex/Awesome_DeepLearning/README.md

 # Awesome-DeepLearning

 A curated list of deep learning of
-- Deep Vision
+1. Deep Vision
-- public datasets.
+1. NLP for Korean

 Feel free to contribute!